springfall2008/batpred/README.md

   - Enable **car_charging_plan_smart** if you want to use the cheapest slots only
   - Use an automation based on **binary_sensor.predbat_car_charging_slot** to control when your car charges

+## Configuration guide

+First get the basics set up, ensure you have the inverter controls configured, the historical load data and the solar forecast in place.
+Make sure your energy rates are configured correctly for import and export.

+If you have an EV try to set up the car charging sensor correctly so the tool can tell what part of your historical load is EV charging.
+You might want to also set to the car charging plan so you can predict when your car is plugged in and how much it will charge.

+You should try to tune battery_loss and battery_loss_discharge to the correct % loss for your system in order to get more accurate predictions.
+Around 4% for each is good for a hybrid inverter but AC coupled maybe bigger.

+### Fixed daily rates
+- In this case you will just be predicting the battery levels, no charging or discharging is required although it won't hurt if you leave these options enabled.

+### Cheap night rate (e.g. Octopus Go, Intelligent, Economy 7 etc)
+- In this scenario you will want to charge overnight based on the next days solar forecast.

+Recommended settings (if you have already started Predbat then change them in HA):

+set_soc_enable - True              # Allow the tool to configure the charge %
+set_reserve_enable - True          # Use the reserve to stop fluctations in the charge % when charging calculate_best_charge - True       # You want the tool to calculate charging combine_charge_slots - True        # As you have just one overnight rate then one slot is fine metric_min_improvement - 0         # Charge less if it's cost neutral set_charge_window - True           # You want to have Predbat control the charge window best_soc_keep - 2.0                # Tweak this to control what battery level you want to keep as a backup in case you use more energy best_soc_min - 0.0                 # You can also set this to best_soc_keep if you don't want charging to be turned off overnight when it's not required rate_low_threshold - 0.8           # Consider a 20% reduction in rates or more as a low rate calculate_discharge_first - False  # You probably only want to discharge any excess

+If you have Intelligent then make sure the intelligent plugin is also set up so the tool can see when you plan to charge your car and take this into account.

+### Multiple rates for import and export (e.g. Octopus Flux & Cozy)

+Follow the instructions from Cheap Night rate above, but also you will want to have automatic discharge when the export rates are profitable.

+Recommended settings (if you have already started Predbat then change them in HA):

+calculate_best_discharge - True        # Enable discharge calculation
+calculate_discharge_first - True       # Give priority to discharge when it's profitable calculate_discharge_oldest - True      # Make the discharge as late as possible so it has more time to adjust (once you have discharged you can't get it back) combine_discharge_slots - True         # As these rates have fixed longer periods then a single slot is fine discharge_slot_split - 5               # Allow 5 minute adjustments to the discharge slot length set_discharge_window - True            # Allow the tool to control the discharge slots metric_min_improvement_discharge - 0.1 # Make sure discharge only happens if it makes a profit
+rate_high_threshold: 1.2               # Rates at least 20% above the average count as export slots

+### Half hourly variable rates (e.g. Octopus Agile)

+Follow the instructions from Multiple rates for import and export above but then change

+combine_discharge_slots - False        # You want the discharge slots split up into smaller chunks discharge_slot_split - 15              # Anything less than 15 is likely to create a lot of windows max_windows - 32                       # This will give you up to 4 hours of discharge per day (over 2 days) rate_low_match_export - False          # Start with this at False but you can try it as True if you want to charge at higher rates to export even more

 ## FAQ

   - I've installed Batbred but I don't see the correct entities: